Raymond and Beverly Sackler Prize in Convergence Research

-The prize was most recently awarded to Frances H. Arnold in 2017 "for her pioneering directed molecular evolution strategies, used worldwide to optimize the functions of enzymes and to engineer cells to produce biofuels and chemicals from renewable resources."
+The prize was awarded to Frances H. Arnold in 2017 "for her pioneering directed molecular evolution strategies, used worldwide to optimize the functions of enzymes and to engineer cells to produce biofuels and chemicals from renewable resources."

-The 2018 prize will be presented for convergence research that benefits human health.
+The 2018 prize, for convergence research that benefits human health, was won by Joseph M. DeSimone.
+As of 2023 no further prizes were listed on the National Academy of Sciences Web site.